-with which climate- related issues are mechanisms into which climate- related issues are integrated Please explain Sporadic - as important matters arise <not Applicabl e></not The Committee's charter sets forth the duties and responsibilities of the Committee, which include: • monitoring issues and practices relating to the Company's corporate social responsibility on a global basis, including diversity initiatives and programs, health and safety matters, environmental and sustainability matters, human rights matters, significant philanthropic matters and significant community relations; • reviewing the prudence of having the Company prepare and publish a Corporate Social Responsibility Report and, in the event the Committee determines such a report is prudent, overseeing the preparation of such report; • reviewing significant lawsuits, investigations by governmental entities and other significant legal matters involving the Company or any of its affiliates that significantly affect or could significantly affect the Company's performance, business activities or reputation as a global corporate citizen; • monitoring significant programs and activities aimed at enhancing the Company's global communications, crisis management, media relations and community relations; • when appropriate, making recommendations to the Board with respect to any of the areas that the Committee oversees, reviews or monitors, and any other major social responsibility policies and practices of the Company; and • reviewing and making recommendations to the Board regarding stockholder proposals submitted for inclusion in the Company's annual proxy materials that relate to social responsibility issues.
+Frequency with which climate- related issues are a scheduled agenda item Governance mechanisms into which climate- related issues are integrated Scope of board- level oversight Please explain Sporadic - as important matters arise Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies <not Applicabl e></not The Committee's charter sets forth the duties and responsibilities of the Committee, which include: • monitoring issues and practices relating to the Company's corporate social responsibility on a global basis, including diversity initiatives and programs, health and safety matters, environmental and sustainability matters, human rights matters, significant philanthropic matters and significant community relations; • reviewing the prudence of having the Company prepare and publish a Corporate Social Responsibility Report and, in the event the Committee determines such a report is prudent, overseeing the preparation of such report; • reviewing significant legal matters involving the Company or any of its affiliates that significantly affect or could significant y affect the Company's performance, business activities or reputation as a global corporate citizen; • monitoring significant programs and activities aimed at enhancing the Company's global communications, crisis management, media relations and community relations; • when appropriate, making recommendations to the Board with respect to any of the areas that the Committee oversees, reviews or monitors, and any other major social responsibility policies and practices of the Company; and • reviewing and making recommendations to the Board regarding stockholder proposals submitted for inclusion in the Company's annual proxy materials that relate to social responsibility issues.
 The Sr. Director of Sustainability provides updates to the CSR Committee concerning key social and/or environmental matters and climate-related issues are raised are included when appropriate.
-Please select <not Applicabl e></not
+Scheduled - some meetings Reviewing and guiding risk management policies <not Applicabl e></not